This Vegan Japanese-Style Mapo Tofu is intensely savoury, comforting and warming, and super easy to make!

 - Fry until they’re nicely browned

-- Add tofu with enough water to roughly cover, along with stock cube, miso, mirin, soy sauce and sesame oil
+- Add tofu with enough water to roughly cover, along with stock cube, miso, tamari, sesame oil and salt + pepper

 - Bring to the boil then simmer on a low heat for around 5 minutes